 Log Files and Analytics

-Like many other Web sites, we use log files.
-These files merely log visitors to the site – usually a standard procedure for any website.
-The information inside the log files includes internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and possibly the number of clicks.
+Like many other websites, we use log files.
+These files log visitors to the site – usually a standard procedure for any website.
+The information inside the log files includes internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and all resources accessed by you.
 We use this information to analyze trends, administer the site, track user’s movement around the site, and gather demographic information.
-IP addresses, and other such information are not linked to any information that is personally identifiable.
+Your IP information may become linked with other data your provide to us, such as if you create an account or submit a comment.

 We also use third-party analytics software to further break down this information.
 This may also give us other information about our users, based on information the analytics companies may have on file.
-These companies may use our log data to contribute to their analysis of the internet as a whole.
+While we do not share our server logs with these companies, they do utilize technologies to track users from website to website, and may be able to link your activity on other websites with your visit here.

 Cookies and Web Beacons